Skip to content

 In the following example the current context, default, can handle execution requests with a runs-on statement that is either ssh, linux, [ssh, linux], or [linux, ssh].
 It cannot handle execution requests with other tags.

-It cannot handle runs-on statements that are either windows, [ssh, windows], or [windows, ssh] due to the fact that the demo_target group is not specified in the context’s targets.
+It cannot handle runs-on statements that are either windows, [ssh, windows], or [windows, ssh] because the demo_target group is not specified in the context’s targets.

 apiVersion: opentestfactory.org/v1alpha1